zinzy/zinzy.website-v2/_pages/Follow.md

 I couldn't explain it better than [Matt Webb](https://aboutfeeds.com/).

 ### How to follow this website
-This website has two feeds:
-- [Feed.xml](/feed.xml) will keep you updated on all of the new diary entries I publish
+To follow this website without visiting it, you may use [feed.xml](/feed.xml).
+It will keep you updated on all of the new diary entries I publish.
-- [Micro.xml](/micro.xml) will hopefully soon let me post to this website and syndicate it to Mastodon